 How to Smudge

 Smudging is a simple ritual for whenever or wherever you feel the need to cleanse, balance or purify yourself, others, a room, your crystals or other special tools.
-Our large sage bundles combine deliciously fragrant desert sage with other dried herbs to create powerful, fragrant wands for smudging.

 Being by smudging yourself.
 Waft smoke over and around your body, either by waving the sage toward yourself, or as I prefer, sweep it back and forth in front of you, and then step through the smoke.
 Hold your intention firmly in your mind as you do this.
 Take a few deep, relaxing breaths.
 Feel any negative energy you are carrying dissipate slowly with the rising tendrils of smoke.